dilshankarunarathne/spring-boot-notes/README.md

 We get a default and effective servlet mapping without to having to write any XML or any Java configuration to the core servlet container of our applications.

 * Spring Boot provides database support and configuration for embedded and remote databases with Hibernate mappings as the default implementation of the JPA.
-With Spring Boot, a few key properties allow us to connect to remote databases or leverage embedded files with default schema and default data provided by SQL files embeded in our application.
+With Spring Boot, a few key properties allow us to connect to remote databases or leverage embedded files with default schema and default data provided by SQL files embedded in our application.
 This embedded case is fantastic for POC type solutions or demos.

 * We also get Automatic Controller Mappings for MVC based applications.
 With raw Spring framework, we had to configure these mappings earlier in the framework's life-cycle, and it was rather tedious.